 The main difference between Decimal and American odds (also known as “odds on a money line” or just “line”) is the American odds are marked with positive as well as negative figures which would mean that there are two formulas for their conversion in larger and smaller from 2.0 decimal odds, identical to positive or negative American odds, respectively.

 Positive figures represent the amount which the player will win if he puts down 100 of any currency.
 The American odds of -150, for example, mean that you must risk £150 so you can win a clear profit of 100£.
-Negative figure, on the other hand, represent the amount that you must put down in order to win a clear profit of £100.
-Read out article on “Comparison of American and Decimal odds,” so you can learn more about how to calculate profits with different types of odds.
+The negative figure, on the other hand, represent the amount that you must put down to gain a clear profit of £100.
+Read our article on “Comparison of American and Decimal odds,” so you can learn more about how to calculate earnings with different types of odds.